-You will be taken into the scanning room and asked to lie on the couch next to the ultrasound machine.
+You will go into the scanning room and lie on the couch next to the ultrasound machine.
 You may be able to sit up depending on which part of your body is being scanned.
 A clear gel will be spread onto your skin over the scanning site.
 This helps to transmit the sound waves to the microphone.

 The doctor or radiographer moves the microphone back and forth over the part of your body that is being scanned.
 The scan appears on the machine screen, which will be next to you.
 If you would like to see it, just ask but ultrasound scans are quite difficult to read and you may not be able to see very much.

 Ultrasounds take from 5 minutes to about half an hour, depending on the scan.
 At the end of the scan, the doctor or radiographer will wipe the gel from your skin and help you down from the couch.
 You will be able to go home once the scan is over.

 Generally there is no preparation for ultrasound scans.
 But for particular scans, you may be asked not to eat or drink for about 6 hours beforehand.
 If you are having your womb scanned, you will probably be asked to come to the appointment with a full bladder.
 This is because the full bladder pushes the womb up so it is in a position that is easier to scan.
 You may need a full bladder for a bladder scan too.
 There will be a toilet close by, so you will be able to empty your bladder as soon as the scan is over.